-Class of '67 Endowed Scholarship The Class of '67 Endowed Scholarship is awarded to a returning sophomore who successfully completes the first year, demonstrates financial need, and plans to graduate from Nichols College.
+Class of '67 Endowed Scholarship This scholarship is awarded to a returning sophomore who successfully completes the first year, demonstrates financial need, and plans to graduate from Nichols College.

 James '67 and Nancy Coghlin Endowed Scholarship The scholarship is given to an incoming or transfer student from a four-year institution who has keenly given back to his/her school and/or community prior to college acceptance and intends to actively participate in the campus community and graduate from Nichols College.
 Special consideration is given to students who seek an opportunity to recommit to their education.
 The scholarship is renewable for subsequent years provided the recipient is in good standing and continues to meet preference criteria.
+Class of '68 Endowed Scholarship (in memory of Sgt.
+Mark W. Grigsby) This scholarship is given to a current undergraduate student who is an active member or veteran of the U.S. Military Armed Services, or, secondarily, a military-related family member, and who plans to graduate from Nichols College.
+The scholarship is renewable for subsequent years provided the recipient continues to meet preference criteria and remains in good standing.